kinotto/react-mobx-ssr-boilerplate/README.md

 Build:
 ```
-npm run build or npm run build:prod //depending on the environment
+npm run build or npm run build:prod
 ```

 Run:
 ```
-npm run start or npm run start:prod //depending on the environment
+npm run start or npm run start:prod
 ```

-# Description
-This app doesn't add any unuseful complexity, just a simple TODO list implemented following the best practice with some useful npm tasks for build and run your app

-# Dev and Prod
+### Dev and Prod
-- the starter comes with two webpack configurations for devevelopment and production environments.
+- The starter comes with two webpack configurations for devevelopment and production environments.
 - To speed up the dev environment the app comes with HMR enabled and already configured with Sass Hot reload and React hot loader.

-# Coding conventions
-- every Class must start with a capital letter.
-- unit tests should be placed in the same folder of the component and should following this naming "componentName.test.js" in order to be run automatically by Jest
+### Flow
+The project relies on <a href="https://github.com/flowtype/flow-bin#readme">Flow</a> being installed globally, if you're seeing syntax errors on types just make sure you have flow installed (and if you're using VsCode add even the proper <a href="https://github.com/flowtype/flow-for-vscode">flow extension</a>).

-# Basic folder structure:
+### Basic folder structure

 - Stores
-   * Domain stores:
+   * Domain:
        stores the data which'll be needed in your app. (user data, for example todos array)
-   * View/UI: stores:
+   * View/UI:
        stores the data which'll be needed to present your app (loading, error variables..) if the state of the store is too simple there's no need of a specific component ui-store.